CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 3. The certificate requestor adds the delta certificate request attribute that was created by step 2 to the list of attributes in the CertificationRequestInfo.
-4. The certificate requestor signs the CertificationRequestInfo.
-If the value of the subjectPublicKeyInfo field in the delta certificate request attribute is present, then the corresponding private key is used for signing.
-If value is absent, then the private key corresponding to the public key in the CertificationRequestInfo's subjectPKInfo field is used for signing.
+4. The certificate requestor signs the CertificationRequestInfo using the private key of the Delta certificate request subject.
-   If the value of the signatureAlgorithm field in the delta certificate request attribute is present, then the specified signature algorithm is used for signing.
-If the value is absent, then the signature algorithm that will be used for signing the CertificationRequest in step 7 is used for signing.
 5. The certificate requestor creates a delta certificate request signature attribute that contains the signature value calculated by step 4.